dandelion25/grimworld-lasguns-mjeiouwsfork/README.md

 Most of the changes I've made:
 - added a new damagedef which leaves shredded injuries (pulse lasers kaboomy) in flesh and burns on bones and mechanoids!
 It is affected by sharp armour.
-- added four new sounds I mixed, in an effort to more closely match the grimdark aesthetic and how lasers actually sound.
+- added four new sounds I mixed, in an effort to more closely match actual lasgun pews.
 - guns are made with plasteel, uranium, and components, because that's what made the most sense to me.
 Maybe should have switched for one or two advanced components, but what goes.
 - Accattran and pistols both fire the same damage round, which also has a much higher chance of starting fires.
 - This mod is a little unbalanced!
 But I didn't care at the time, 'cuz I made this for myself.